 Interns who have a background in interactive/graphics may assist in creating multimedia stories told through elements such as graphics, data visualizations, 3D animations, photos and videos.
 Interns should be familiar with HTML and web standards.

 Successful candidates will be strong storytellers who can demonstrate solid news judgment and the ability to suggest story ideas and angles and incorporate them in text, video and/or still images.
 Interns should be comfortable interacting with a diverse group of co-workers and interview subjects.

 How to Apply:

-- Three to five examples of your print/text work (links to an online site of your work are highly preferred).
+Four to five examples of your best print/text work (links to an online site of your work are highly preferred).

-- Three to five examples of your visual work — video, photos, multimedia, interactive, etc. (links to an online site of your work are highly preferred).
+Two to three examples of your best visual work — video, photos, multimedia, interactive, etc. (links to an online site of your work are highly preferred).

-- A reference letter from a prior internship, employer or faculty adviser on college/university letterhead.
+A reference letter from a prior internship, media-related employer or faculty adviser on college/university letterhead.